-Nominations for Special Committees or Positional Representatives outside of the General Session will be done at an Executive Council meeting where the Council will confirm the nominee by a Majority vote.
+Nominations for Special Committees or Positional Representatives outside of the General Session will be done at an Board of Directors meeting where the Board will confirm the nominee by a Majority vote.

 Section 3.
 Duties and Powers.

-The Executive Council shall:
+The Board of Directors shall:

 Act as the governing body of the Association in accordance with the Policies adopted in Annual Conference of the Association.